 Someone parking on your driveway

 If someone parks their vehicle on your driveway without your permission, this is trespassing.
-You can report this to your local council but we would always recommend having a polite word with the driver first.
+This is a civil dispute and you might want to seek advice from Citizen's Advice or a solicitor, but we would always recommend having a polite word with the driver first.
 There may have been a simple misunderstanding.

 Someone blocking your driveway